+It’s way easier to snoop on a public Wi-Fi network that you might think.
 The risks of using unsecured Wi-Fi for a kid — who probably doesn’t have sensitive financial information to protect — are not as severe as they are for an adult.
 A stranger could use unsecured connections to make inappropriate contact with the child, but that could also happen as she or he uses any social network without guidance or restriction.

 That doesn’t mean you should ignore the security issues.
 To Sean, the lure of public Wi-Fi on vacation presents a teachable moment.

 “Personally, I think it’s a chance to do some good digital parenting by explaining that you’ll have important information on your device one day so you should get used to securing it.”

 Since the whole point of a family vacation is to spend time together, you can use that time to make a point that will benefit them for years.

 “Summer is a great opportunity to teach your kids that there are such things as trusted and untrusted networks,” he said.
 “If the network you’re on isn’t run by you or your loved ones, you can’t presume anything about the security of the network.
 So you should definitely run a VPN if you are transmitting any private information.”

 And it’s not just Sean’s opinion that you should be using network protection like F-Secure’s FREEDOME VPN, which is available along with our award-winning Internet Security in F-Secure TOTAL.

 “Very often in the terms and conditions of public Wi-Fi, there is a recommendation to run your VPN and/or antivirus,” he said.
 “A ‘fun’ activity for kids is to ask them to read the terms and conditions of the Wi-Fi and search for the word ‘security’ to see what the network recommends.”